Key Takeaways

 Instacart is the standard grocery delivery service, while Instacart+ is a subscription plan offering free delivery on orders over a certain amount, reduced service fees, and exclusive promotions.

-Implementing an Instacart business model helps you generate revenue and double your profits.
+Implementing an Instacart business model helps you generate revenue.

-So, book a free demo and hire the perfect developers who can turn your vision into reality.
+So, book a free demo and hire the developers who can build the best app.